 The "non-qualified" nature of a SERP means that it functions outside the rules of IRS qualified plans such as 401(k) plans.
 Moreover, the "deferred" status of the plan represents an agreement to pay the employee at some time in the future.
 When a SERP is unfunded, the employer promises to pay compensation benefits in the future, but that promise is not secured.
 When the plan is funded, the employer places the assets in escrow or in a trust where the employer's potential creditors cannot claim them.

 - Acronym: SERP

 How a Supplemental Executive Retirement Plan Works

-Every employee at a company has value, but some employees are harder to replace than others.
+While every employee at a company has value, some employees are harder to replace than others.
 Companies don’t want to hire executives or other key HCEs who will only stick around until the next opportunity presents itself.
 Not only is there a lot invested in a top-level employee, but they're also often brought in to implement complex, multi-year plans such as restructuring.
 As such, companies might offer a SERP as part of key employees’ benefits packages to incentivize them to stay for a long period of time; it serves as an added benefit for the employee and an informal insurance policy for the company.